mkickham/14-MVC-TechBlog/README.md

 https://app.screencastify.com/v3/watch/Gtdwf6dzYufyPD2DB1dL

-## Heroku (Render) Link
+## Heroku Link

 I was given special permission to deploy to Render because I had several issues trying to log in to Heroku.
 I was given permission by a BCS Learning Assistant, photos below confirm this agreement.
+However, I do not think the assistant realized that Render does not support MySQL.
+In discussing this with my instructor and TA, I decided the best course of action was to submit the assignment and then hope that Heroku will get back to me unlocking my account.

+The above video on screencastify will confirm that the website is indeed functional.

 ![alt text](images/heroku%20issue%20one.png)